 - See all the Wissahickon has to offer and vary your routine.

 Devil’s Pool is one of the most popular spots in the Wissahickon, but it’s not the most accessible of locations to visit.
-Please remember the following information if you’re visiting the Devil’s Pool area to ensure you have a safe and enjoyable visit:
+Remember the following information if you’re visiting the Devil’s Pool area to ensure you have a safe and enjoyable visit:

 - Devil’s Pool is difficult for emergency services to access because it is over half a mile from the nearest trailheads, and has limited cell phone service as well.

 - Do not park or get dropped off on Livezey Lane as it’s the only access point for emergency vehicles and personnel.
 Alternative parking locations include the Mt.
 Airy Avenue trailhead and Henry Avenue between the Summit and Wigard trailheads (check them out on our map app!).